 So does that mean an A in an AP class is worth more than an A in a core class?
-Most of the time, yes.
-It can not only boost your GPA, but also your acceptance odds at colleges.
-(Admissions teams love seeing that a student had an academically rigorous schedule).
-But what if you got a B in an AP class and an A in a core class?
-Are they equal, then?
+While it may not technically boost your unweighted GPA, it will affect your acceptance odds at colleges.

 - Application essay